XiaobenLi00/xiaobenli00.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Schoole of BME, ShanghaiTech, Shanghai, China
+# subtitle: Schoole of BME, ShanghaiTech, Shanghai, China
+subtitle: Live a life.

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: #>